dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

 running it in real or test cases.
 In that sense, it is a really good idea to use a docker container to install and deploy the model along with all of its dependencies, that way one can distribute it, as a package, without worrying about to compile and install confusing libraries.
-Everything is in the docker image and it works out-of-the-box.
+Everything is inside the docker image and it works out-of-the-box.

 OK, let's see how to create an image containing the [WAVEWATCH III 5.16](https://polar.ncep.noaa.gov/waves/wavewatch/) using docker and how to use